Image Source: Canva

 Advertisement

 Every Halloween brings with it a fresh list of popular costumes.
 This year, for children, the most popular costumes are Spiderman, princess, and ghost.
-For adults, the fan favorites of witch and vampire continue to reign, with 5.8 million and 2.4 million adults planning to don these characters respectively.
-However, in a reflection of pop culture’s influence, a surprising 1.8 million Americans plan to dress up as the iconic Barbie
+For adults, the fan favorites of witch and vampire continue to reign, with 5.6 million and 2.7 million adults planning to don these characters respectively.
+However, in a reflection of pop culture’s influence, a surprising 1.6 million Americans plan to dress up as pirates, according to the NRF.

 Situational Awareness: Quick history lesson on Halloween’s origins: It originated from Samhain, the ancient Celtic festival when people lit bonfires and doffed costumes to ward off ghosts.
 As Americans continue to embrace the holiday and its traditions, retailers are gearing up to meet the demand for costumes, decorations, and candies.